Preserve Your Knee with Bridge-Enhanced ACL Repair (BEAR)

 Dr. Jeffrey Feinblatt

-ROC's Work with BEAR
+Dr. Feinblatt's Work with the BEAR Implant

-Dr. Feinblatt at a course for surgeons experienced with ACL repair and the BEAR implant.
+Dr. Feinblatt at a course for surgeons experienced with ACL repair and the BEAR Implant.

-Passing suture through the BEAR implant.
+Passing suture through the BEAR Implant.

 ACL repair with BEAR appearance at 4 months.
 The patient was brought to the OR for stiffness in the knee.